Top 14 Social Media Trends (2024 & 2025)

 Social media usage is expected to remain on an upward trajectory over the next 2-3 years.

-New features, such as AI and AR, are ensuring that users stay glued to top social media platforms for longer periods of time each day.
+New technology, such as AI and AR, are ensuring that users stay glued to top social media platforms for longer periods of time each day.
 Brands are taking advantage by increasing their budgets for content creation, influencers, and ads.

 This growing engagement is projected to continue to fuel social commerce and generate revenue for businesses.
 But that’s only for the brands that can communicate authenticity and true value to consumers.